-Susu is a member of the Mande branch of Niger-Congo languages spoken by about 1.1 million people in Guinea in West Africa, and also Guinea-Bissau, Senegal and Sierra Leone.
-It is one of the national languages of Guinea and is spoken mainly along the coast of the country.
+Susu is a member of the Mande branch of Niger-Congo languages spoken by about 2.4 million people, mainly in Guinea in West Africa, and also in Guinea-Bissau, Senegal and Sierra Leone.

 Adamadie birin barixinɛ e lan yɛtɛralui kui, yɛtɛ kolonyi nun yɛtɛ suxu kima.
 Fondoe nun faxamui na e bɛ boresuxu kima bariboreya fanyi kui.